HLR/DomiKnowS/developer/KNOWLEDGE.md

 ### Graph classes

-- Package `domiknows.graph`: the set of class for graph and constraints definitions.
+- Package `domiknows.graph`: a set of classes for graph and constraints definitions.
 - Class `Graph`: classes to construct graph, its structure and containers.
 - Class `Concept`: classes to define concepts and their properties.
 - Class `Property`: a key attached to a `Concept` that can be associated with certain value assigned by a sensor or a learner